+A proposal to remove 48 trees coming.
 A few weeks passed since the June 23rd, 2015 Aurora Town Council meeting.
 I am bothered.
-I am bothered alot by the almost unanimous vote (by one) for the permit application MV-2015-05A-C to cut down forty-eight trees and potentially damage another sixteen trees in the process of building a new accessible home that would accommodate a family with a special needs child.
+I am bothered a lot by the almost unanimous vote (by one) for the permit application MV-2015-05A-C to cut down forty-eight trees and potentially damage another sixteen trees in the process of building a new accessible home that would accommodate a family with a special needs child.

 “But now,” says the Once-ler, “Now that you’re here, the word of the Lorax seems perfectly clear.
 UNLESS someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.”

 Clearly there was no dilemma among Town Council to go ahead or not to go ahead with the tree removal permit.
 The Town staff were also in full support.
 The applicant expressed appreciation for the expert guidance and advice received from Town staff prior to the property purchase.
 There were only two Aurora residents speaking against the permit application.
 This case was in front of the Aurora Committee of Adjustment back in April 2015.
 I didn’t attend all the meetings so I don’t know what happened.
 However, I found myself facing a strange dilemma when watching that night as the decision was being made to allow the removal of so many trees.
 “What would I do?”
 Perhaps re-reading Dr. Seuss’ The Lorax story helped.